 In some cases, terms will favor one spouse over the other, and the court will not strike it down.
 In that situation, one spouse may suffer significant financial hardship.

 A: There are several benefits to creating a prenuptial agreement, including helping partners have important discussions about finances as they begin their life together.
-A prenuptial agreement can determine each person’s rights and responsibilities to marital and separate assets and debts during and after their marriage, as well as create an effective foundation for communication that is vital in a marriage.
+A prenuptial agreement can determine each person’s rights and responsibilities to marriage and separate assets and debts during and after their marriage, as well as create an effective foundation for communication that is vital in a marriage.

 A prenuptial agreement can also provide spouses with a sense of financial stability.
 The agreement can determine how spouses will be cared for financially if they divorce.
 This certainty can make spouses feel more certain about the future of their marriage.